 The final paper will be 4-6 pages in length and must utilize a minimum of two scholarly articles on the topic plus two quotes from the articles--minimum--to support your topic.

-Begin your project by doing some background reading on your country.
+Begin your project by doing some background reading on your issue.
 Preliminary reading helps you:

-Find sources on the topics that you identified in Step 1.
+Find scholarly, peer-reviewed articles on the topics that you identified in Step 1.